Tsiannian/HaYaYi/README.md

-##HaYaYi HTML5 2D GameEngine
+##HaYaYi 2D GameEngine
-soon to coming
+Who can not write a 2d game engine nowadays.